 What does dignity mean to you?

 It’s not a word or feeling I come across much.
 I don’t think dignity is talked about much in everyday conversations.
 Certainly not those I am involved in.
 When I do hear about it, it is usually in the context of workplace training to combat bullying and harassment.
-A number of 14719025_lorganisations are implementing Dignity and Respect workshops these days.
+A number of organisations are implementing Dignity and Respect workshops these days.

 Recently, however, I experienced the feeling of dignity as a result of an intimate conversation in an important relationship in my life.